-Tyson Foods Inc. (TSN), the largest U.S. meat processor, said domestic protein production will fall by about 1 percent in its current fiscal year as drought conditions cut grain supplies, leading to higher feed costs.
+Tyson Foods Inc. (TSN:US), the largest U.S. meat processor, said domestic protein production will fall by about 1 percent in its current fiscal year as drought conditions cut grain supplies, leading to higher feed costs.

 Cattle supplies may decline by 2 percent to 3 percent in the year through September, Springdale, Arkansas-based Tyson said today in its first-quarter earnings statement.
 While government data shows chicken output will be little changed, Tyson will pay about $600 million more for chicken feed, it said.
 It predicted hog supplies also will be little changed.